-The Axe Murders of Villisca is a 2016 American horror feature film directed by Tony E. Valenzuela (creator of the genre YouTube channel BlackBoxTV), making his feature-length directorial debut.
+The Axe Murders of Villisca is a 2016 American horror film directed by Tony E. Valenzuela (creator of the genre YouTube channel BlackBoxTV), making his feature-length directorial debut.
 The movie was written by Owen Egerton (Mercy Black; Blood Fest; Follow), based on a story by Kevin Abrams and Tony E. Valenzuela and produced by Seth Caplan.

 On a June night in 1912, eight people—a mother, father, their four children, and two guests—were murdered by an axe-wielding killer in the sleepy town of Villisca, Iowa, a case that remains one of the most horrifying unsolved murders in the United States.

 104 years later, Caleb (Robert Adamson) and Denny (Jarrett Sleeper), two friends who share an interest in ghost hunting, along with Jess (Alex Frnka), the new girl in school who’s already got a reputation, sneak into the house where the infamous bloodbath occurred in hopes of recording paranormal activity.

 What the trio encounters is far more horrifying than anything they could have imagined…

 ” …this is an all-too-familiar setup that doesn’t check enough boxes for horror fans: jump scares and overall atmosphere are lacking, the kills are fairly pedestrian, and the characters aren’t developed enough to root for.
 Certainly watchable for a majority of the running time, the last act is a distorted, frenzied rush to the finish line that creates more confusion than any feeling of resolution.”
 Dread Central

 “Disjointed and confusing, the film fails to live up to the promise of its spooky setting.
 There’s a good horror film to be made from this story, but The Axe Murders of Villisca isn’t it.”
 The Hollywood Reporter